cdelker/schemdraw/docs/usage/placement.rst

     Q = d.add(elm.Diode().to(R.start))
     d.draw()

 The `tox` and `toy` methods are useful for placing 2-terminal elements to "close the loop", without requiring an exact length.
+These methods automatically change the drawing direction.
 Here, the Line element does not need to specify an exact length to fill the space and connect back with the Source.

 .. jupyter-execute::